middyjs/middy/website/docs/middlewares/appconfig.md

 NOTES:

-- Lambda is required to have IAM permission for `appconfig:GetConfiguration`
+- Lambda is required to have IAM permission for `appconfig:StartConfigurationSession` and `appconfig:GetLatestConfiguration`

 ## Sample usage